pivotal/docs-tap/cloud-native-runtimes/how-to-guides/troubleshooting.hbs.md

 #### Option 1: Change the `domain_template`

 Changing the `domain_template` alters how Knative will create FQDNs for Knative Services.
-See CNRs instructions on [configuring External DNS](./external_dns.hbs.md#configure-knative-service-domain-template).
+See [configuring External DNS](./external_dns.hbs.md#configure-knative-service-domain-template).

 You can use this option to shorten the template, either by shortening one of the fields: